Want to turn £1 into £300? Invest in equities. Want to turn £1 into £22,000? Reinvest dividends – such is the power of compound interest.

 Dividends can also help act as a barometer to a company’s financial health.
 Simply put – if a business has enough cash on its books to reward shareholders it probably means it has low debt levels and is in good shape.
 Take HSBC Bank PLC for example.
 You can purchase HSBC PLC Shares today on the London Stock Exchange for £5.18 per share.
 HSBC PLC in turn are paying shareholders an annual dividend return of 6.97% GBP.
 Alternatively if you held an HSBC Bank savings account, the interest you would earn in a year would be less than half of the dividend HSBC is paying to shareholders in way of dividend payments.

 In times of low interest rates this method is not fail safe however as many large corporations are loading their books with cheap debt to boost dividend payments.
 In emerging markets where corporate governance is not as prevalent as in developed markets, dividends also indicate that the company’s interests are in line with shareholders’.

 Dividends not only maximise your growth potential, they help protect your portfolio from the erosive nature of inflation, this is a particular issue for savings account holders in Turkey, where inflation tends to run high with the weakening of Turkish Lira.
 Equity income should provide a level of protection against inflation.
 While quantitative easing remains a prominent feature in many leading economies, we think that inflation poses a risk to investors no matter where they reside.
 While income returns on traditional assets such as government bonds and cash deposits remain low, and in many cases are below the rate of inflation a well-managed equity income strategy which offers both stability and shield against inflation should be an attractive option for investors with long-term horizons.

-If you would like to receive more information on how you can double your money in half the time and increase your future purchasing power, please email enquiries to:
+If you would like to receive more information on how you can double your money and increase your future purchasing power, Contact us here